All about yeast infections

 Why do yeast infections happen?

-The vagina contains all kinds of healthy bacteria.
-Most of the time, these bacteria don’t pose any sort of problem.
-Sometimes, though, there’s an imbalance of bacteria.
-When the imbalance specifically involves too much Candida bacteria, this results in a yeast infection.
-Sex doesn’t cause yeast infections, but they can be transferred during sex, so it’s smart to avoid sex if your partner is getting treated for one.
+Our bodies are covered in bacteria and even fungi that don’t cause any harm to us.
+The vagina contains all kinds of these microscopic things.
+Most of the time, this won’t pose any sort of problem.
+Sometimes, though, there’s an overgrowth of a certain microorganism.
+When the overgrowth specifically involves too much Candida fungus, this results in a yeast infection.
+Sex doesn’t cause yeast infections, but they can be transferred during sex or make sex more painful, so it’s smart to avoid sex if your or your partner is getting treated for one.

 Who’s at risk?